kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Monitor_Microsoft_365.md

 ### Task 2 - Monitor Service Health and Analyze Reports

-Adatum's CTO is concerned with the service health issues that have recently come to light throughout the organization.
-He has asked Holly to review several of the key service health queries and reports so that she becomes aware of the information that's available to help Adatum monitor its service health.

 1. On the LON-CL1 VM, select the **User Details Panel - Microsoft 365 admin center** tab within your Edge browser.
 This tab contains the Microsoft 365 admin center.

 2. In the **Microsoft 365 admin center** navigation pane, select **Show all**,  select **Health** and then select **Service health**.